Canon 1D Mark IV vs Nikon D850

 With 45.4MP, the D850 offers a higher resolution than the 1D Mark IV (16MP), but the D850 has smaller individual pixels (pixel pitch of 4.35μm versus 5.70μm for the 1D Mark IV).
 Yet, the D850 is a much more recent model (by 7 years and 9 months) than the 1D Mark IV, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the D850 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the D850 offers substantially better image quality than the 1D Mark IV (overall score 26 points higher).
 The advantage is based on 3.6 bits higher color depth, 2.8 EV in additional dynamic range, and 1 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Feature comparison: Canon 1D Mark IV vs Nikon D850